EPPlusSoftware/EPPlus/SECURITY.md

 | < 4.3   | :x:                |Deprecated/unsupported versions|2020-12-01|

 ## Security updates
 Security patches will be provided via new revisions released in our public Nuget feed.
-One patch will be provided per major version and the latest two minor versions.
+One patch will be provided per supported major version and the latest two minor versions.
 [Subscribe to our newsletter](https://epplussoftware.com/en/Home/Newsletter) to receive updates from EPPlus Software.

 ## Reporting a Vulnerability